xobx-cherif/zynq_be/README.md

 <img src="zybo.png">
 </p>

-> “Don’t criticize what you don’t understand, son.
-You never walked in that man’s shoes.”
+> “Sweet child in time , you'll see the line , the line that's drawn between good and bad.”
->         – Elvis Presley
+>         – Deep purple "child in time". \m/

 # Course instructor